-Located just 8 miles northwest of Indianapolis, Zionsville has the proximity of being just down the road to large metropolitan shopping, restaurants, business and events, yet far enough away to retain the quiet and quaintness of a small town.
-Noted as one of the most desirable suburban towns in America; Zionsville was founded in 1852, and has a population of 26,710 as of 2017.
-Zionsville is only a 8 mile commute to Indianapolis or a quick 20 minute drive into the heart of Indy.
-With convenient access to Indianapolis International Airport only 24 miles away.
+Located just 8 miles northwest of Indianapolis, Zionsville is just down the road from metropolitan shopping, restaurants, business, and events.
+At the same time, it is far enough away to retain the quiet and quaintness of a small town.
+Noted as one of the most desirable suburban towns in America, Zionsville was founded in 1852.
+As of 2017, it has a population of 26,710.
+Zionsville is only an 8-mile commute to Indianapolis or a quick 20-minute drive into the heart of Indy.
+Zionsville also has convenient access to Indianapolis International Airport just 24 miles away.

 - The annual two-day Zionsville Lions Club Fall Festival the weekend after Labor Day attracts over 25,000 visitors every year.

 - The Zionsville July 4th Celebration attracts 15,000 visitors.